 Gina Soldano is a freelance writer for hire who specializes in content creation and blogging.
 She uses her experience and knowledge to create mindful writing tailored to fit.
 When not writing, you can find her reading historical fiction, playing peek-a-boo with her one-year-old son, or hiking through the woods near her home in Southwestern Ohio.
 Connect with her on LinkedIn, Twitter, or her website where she writes about the latest in mindful living.

-The holiday season is upon you and so is the stress to get everything done.
-Presents, wrapping, baking, parties.
+The holiday season is upon you, and so is the stress of getting everything done: presents, wrapping, baking, and parties.
 Take a moment and refresh yourself with one of these mindfulness exercises.

 How Mindfulness Exercises Help